 In return, the practice team can also terminate the cooperation at any time.
 This applies in particular if the patient does not comply with the agreements made under the treatment contract.

-After the initial anamnesis part I, the patient is informed about the requirements of the therapy.
-By booking the anamnesis part II or a module in the practice for Integral Evolution, the patient agreesto these requirements.
+After the initial appointment, the patient is informed about the requirements of the therapy.
+By booking the intake (Anamnese), the patient agrees to these requirements.

 Confirmation of the online booking is firstname.lastname@example.org via the e-mail address.
 The patient is also required to check in his SPAM folder if he has not received confirmation in a timely manner.